JoseRoca/WinFBX/docs/CTextStream Class.md

 DIM pTxtStm AS CTextStream
 ' // Open file as a text stream
 DIM cbsFile AS CBSTR = ExePath & "\Test.txt"
-pTxtStm.Open(cbsFile, IOMode_ForReading)
+IF pTxtStm.Open(cbsFile, IOMode_ForReading) = S_OK THEN
    ' // Read the file sequentially
    DO
      IF pTxtStm.EOS THEN EXIT DO
      DIM curLine AS LONG = pTxtStm.Line
      DIM cbsText AS CBSTR = pTxtStm.ReadLine
      PRINT "Line " & STR(curLine) & ": " & cbsText
    LOOP
+   '// Close the file
+   pTxtStm.Close
+END IF

 PRINT "Press any key to end..."
 SLEEP